 KNX Bus Media — TP, IP, RF and PL

 KNX defines four physical media.
-In practice, UK projects use TP1 for the structured backbone and IP for inter-line / inter-building routing; RF appears in retrofit and where chasing cables is impractical; PL is essentially obsolete for new build.
+In practice, UK projects use TP1 for the structured backbone and IP for inter-line and inter-building routing; RF appears in retrofit and where chasing cables is impractical; PL is effectively obsolete for new build.

-• IP — KNXnet/IP, KNX telegrams tunnelled or routed over Ethernet/IP at 10/100 Mbit/s.
-Used for backbone routing between areas, remote ETS commissioning, BMS integration via OPC/REST gateways, and visualisation servers.
+IP — KNXnet/IP, KNX telegrams tunnelled or routed over Ethernet at 10/100 Mbit/s.
+Used for backbone routing between areas, remote ETS commissioning, BMS integration via gateways, and visualisation servers.

-• PL — Powerline, 110 kHz over the mains conductors at 1200 bit/s.
-Largely deprecated in new build because of EMC interference, third-party device noise, and the rise of RF and IP as easier retrofit options.
+PL — Powerline, 110 kHz over the mains conductors at 1200 bit/s.
+Largely deprecated in new build because of interference from third-party loads and the rise of RF and IP as easier retrofit options.

 TP1 is the default — design the project around it